PhD, MPA, PT

 Baltimore, MD 21205

-Dr. Stone is the Vice President of Clinical Programs, and Faculty in the Center for Diversity in Public Health Leadership Training and Leadership Education in Neurodevelopmental and related Disabilities (LEND) Program at Kennedy Krieger Institute.
+Dr. Stone is the Chief Clinical Officer, and Faculty in the Center for Diversity in Public Health Leadership Training and Leadership Education in Neurodevelopmental and related Disabilities (LEND) Program at Kennedy Krieger Institute.
 Dr. Stone is an Assistant Professor of Pediatrics at the Johns Hopkins University School of Medicine and a Kennedy Krieger Institute-Affiliated Faculty Member, Wendy Klag Center for Autism and Developmental Disabilities, Johns Hopkins Bloomberg School of Public Health.

 Dr. Stone attended the University of Maryland Baltimore, School of Medicine, Department of Physical Therapy and Rehabilitation Sciences where she received a bachelor’s degree in Physical Therapy.
 As part of her training she completed a LEND internship at Kennedy Krieger Institute.
 She continued her education at the University of Baltimore receiving a master’s degree in Public Administration, and later a doctoral degree in Organizational Leadership from the University of Maryland Eastern Shore.
 She is a graduate of Leadership Maryland, Class 2014.